flux-framework/flux-core/doc/man3/flux_response_decode.rst

 ============

 These functions return 0 on success.
-On error, -1 is returned, and errno is set appropriately.
+On error, -1 is returned, and :var:`errno` is set appropriately.

 ERRORS
 ======

 EINVAL
-   The *msg* argument was NULL.
+   The :var:`msg` argument was NULL.

 EPROTO
    Message decoding failed, such as due to incorrect message type,